krlawrence/graph/make-route-graph/mrg/README.md

   stats          Display stats about the number of airports, routes etc.
                  If -all is also specified additional graph analysis will be performed.

+  apcount        Return the count of available airports.
+Use -big to count all airports. rtcount        Return the count of available routes.
+Use -big to count all routes.

   degree [iata]  Display the in and out degree (route count) for the given airport IATA code.
                  The in and out values may not always match as not all routes have return flights.
                  (-big will be assumed)